 Uniforms of the Armies at Waterloo as drawn by Charles Lyall 1894

-The three volumes of the prints done by Charles Lyall in the late 1800s of uniforms of the armies that fought at the 1815 Battle of Waterloo, reproduce his prints in color and provide information on each regiment or unit, as well as an overview of the events of the battle and the armies' order of battle.
-The fourth and final volume, on the French Army is in the works.
+The four volumes of the prints done by Charles Lyall in the late 1800s of uniforms of the armies that fought at the 1815 Battle of Waterloo, reproduce his prints in color and provide information on each regiment or unit, as well as an overview of the events of the battle and the armies' order of battle.

 Rick's Publications from Magazines